 Provide comprehensive surface subsidence predictions taking into account factors such as topographic variations and geological complexities, with a full description of the methodology and including an assessment of the accuracy and precision of the predictions.
-Show the results of the predictions on maps, generally with one metre contour increments, however on floodplains, contour increments should be 0.25m or less.
-Map scale should be appropriate for assessment of surface subsidence impacts.
-The Environmental Management Plan (Section 5) should include a schedule of monitoring activities that can detect changes in surface levels occurring as a result of subsidence; and which can indentify remediation measures.
-Propose detailed mitigation measures for any significant impacts that would result from subsidence.
+Show the results of the predictions on maps with one metre contour increments and a scale appropriate for assessment of surface subsidence impacts.